Andre Ethier: 2008

-2009 season
+2009

 In 2009, Ethier hit .272 with a career-best 31 home runs and 106 RBI.
 For this performance, Ethier won a Silver Slugger Award and finished sixth in National League MVP voting.
 Ethier was a key contributor for the Dodgers that season, with six walk off hits (including four walk off home runs), the most by any player in the Major Leagues since 1974.
 His four walk-off home runs tied the Major League record for most in a season.
 On June 26, 2009, Ethier hit three home runs in a game against the Seattle Mariners, driving in a career-high six runs.

-2010 season
+2010

 Ethier got off to a strong start to the 2010 season, leading the National League in home runs, RBIs, and batting average, but broke his pinky finger on his right hand during batting practice on May 15, and was placed on the 15-day disabled list three days later.
 On July 4, Ethier was selected to start on the National League All Star team, with more than 2.7 million votes.
 He slumped down the stretch, finishing with a .292 batting average, 23 home runs, and 82 RBIs in 139 games.